 In addition, instances of credit/debit card "skimming" are high.
 See the State Department recommendations in the "Credit/Debit Card Skimming" section.

 Sexual Assault

-Rape and sexual assault are serious problems in Mexico.
-See the "Sexual Assault" section of the US
+Rape and sexual assault are serious problems in some resort areas in Mexico.
+See the "Sexual Assault" section of the U.S. State Department Consular Information Sheet.